MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

 1. From the navigation pane, select **Investigation & response** > **Incidents & alerts** > **Incidents**.

+> [!note] **Initialize Microsoft Defender XDR**
+>
-> [!note] **Note**: The Microsoft Defender XDR initialization screen might or might not appear depending on your lab tenant.
+> The Microsoft Defender XDR initialization screen might or might not appear depending on your lab tenant.
 If it appears, you can continue with other tasks while it completes in the background.

 1. You'll see a message stating that Microsoft Defender XDR is being prepared.
 This process runs automatically and might take a few minutes.